Premature Vaccine Launch Has Deadly Repercussions

 Given the concerns by Halstead and the initial unknowns about the vaccine's safety, Philippine parents should have been warned about a potential risk, says Dr. Isabel Rodriguez at the University of California, San Francisco.

-"What bothers me most about this story is risk communication," says Rodriquez, who studies dengue in South America.
+"What bothers me most about this story is risk communication," says Rodriguez, who studies dengue in South America.
 "There was a lot of uncertainty from the beginning [about the vaccine's safety].
 That needed to be communicated explicitly.
 You need to be honest about what evidence is out there."

-Dr. Su-Peing Ng is global medical head of Sanofi Pasteur.
-She says the company followed all World Health Organization guidelines while developing the vaccine and communicated honestly throughout the process.
+Dr. Su-Peing Ng, global medical head of Sanofi Pasteur, says the company followed all World Health Organization guidelines while developing the vaccine and communicated honestly throughout the process.
 "We've always been very transparent in sharing the results of our research," Ng says.
 "And I just want to stress that we have full confidence in our vaccine as it's been approved by regulatory agencies in over 20 countries."

 In hindsight, Ng says, Sanofi wouldn't do anything differently with the development of the vaccine: "No, we have been very, very close to the research community, working closely with them over the last 20 years in the effort to find a solution for public health needs."

-The Repercussions
+The repercussions

-In April, the Philippine government indicted 14 government officials over the deaths of ten children who received the Dengvaxia vaccine.
+In April, the Philippine government indicted 14 government officials over the deaths of 10 children who received the Dengvaxia vaccine.
 The government said the officials acted with "undue haste" in procuring the vaccine and launching the mass immunization campaign.
 The Philippine Department of Justice said the campaign started before the clinical trials were finished

 In some instances children were given the vaccine by untrained health workers and allegedly without a proper physical beforehand.
 Some children allegedly had preexisting medical conditions that made the immunization dangerous.
 But these children were still inoculated, the government found.